Our favourite tips or sayings from successful women

 Jill Heinerth, Underwater explorer

-"Getting the rejection was a real shock for I had wanted so much to get the part but, weirdly, instead of being totally disheartened it made me doubly determined to get a job in TV and become an actress."
+"Being rejected was a real shock for I had wanted so much to get the part but, weirdly, instead of being totally disheartened it made me doubly determined to get a job in TV and become an actress."

 Anji Mohindra, Actress